 Research has found that students who participate in SEL programming make gains in multiple areas including pro-social behavior, attitudes about themselves and others, standardized achievement scores and social emotional skills.
 These same students also showed a reduction in problem behaviors and emotional distress.
 (Child Development, 82 (1), 405-432)

-At each school, SEL teams will work in collaboration with district level SEL coaches and the SEL coordinator to ensure social emotional learning is woven throughout the students’ daily experience.
+At each school, a SEL Liaision and school team work in collaboration with district level SEL Coordinators and the SEL Director to ensure social emotional learning is woven throughout the staff and students’ daily experience.

 Atlanta Public Schools’ SEL Vision

 - Explicit SEL Core Curriculum Beginning in Pre-K

 - Academic Integration

 - Family/Home Connection